Minnesota Valley Transit Authority: History

 The six cities of Apple Valley, Burnsville, Eagan, Prior Lake, Rosemount, and Savage voted to leave the MTC service area in 1989.
 In the prior year, the cities paid roughly $3 million in property taxes to MTC but only received $2 million in transit service in return.
 By opting out of the MTC system, they were allowed to spend 90% of the transit property taxes generated in their communities on transit service within their cities.
-Initially goals were to add additional trips on routes with one trip so that each route had at least 3 trips, and creation of a dial-a-ride service.
+Initially, goals were to add additional trips on routes with one trip so that each route had at least 3 trips, and creation of a dial-a-ride service.
 In March 1990, MVTA sought bids to operate their bus service, and in January 1991 routes began operating under MVTA branding while still being operated under contract by MTC.
 At first, no trip times or route changes were instituted but some changes were under consideration for spring or summer.
-At the time there were 3 routes to Saint Paul, and 6 routes to Minneapolis.
+At the time there were three routes to Saint Paul, and six routes to Minneapolis.
 After only six weeks of service, MVTA along with the other six opt-out communities rallied against budget cuts impacting their transit systems.
 The budget cuts were instituted by a state-wide budget decrease of 3% and passed down through the Regional Transit Board, which oversaw all transit operations in the Twin Cities.
 The budget cuts impacted all transit operations within the Twin Cities with opt-out communities losing $185,000 or roughly 5% of the total amount of money cut.
 At that time most opt-outs were operating under budgets that drew less than their 90% share of available transit property taxes.
-After consultation with the Regional Transit Board's attorney, budget cuts were tabled with the understanding that the Regional Transit Board had overstepped it's authority to institute budget cuts and impinge on the independence of the opt-out communities.
+After consultation with the Regional Transit Board's attorney, budget cuts were tabled with the understanding that the Regional Transit Board had overstepped its authority to institute budget cuts and impinge on the independence of the opt-out communities.